-Bushwalking in the Sydney area and beyond
+Bushwalking in Sydney

 Most of our activities involve bushwalking in the national parks within 100km of Sydney, including the Blue Mountains, Ku-ring-gai Chase, Royal, Wollemi, Bouddi, Brisbane Waters, Dharug, Marramarra and Sydney Harbour national parks, or the parks and reserves of the NSW Southern Highlands and Illawarra regions.
-In Sydney, we're lucky to have these great places close by.
-Why not enjoy them!

 We have walks which suit a wide range of fitness and experience levels.
 Most are day walks, ranging from quite easy to rather hard.
 There are weekend overnight camping trips, and longer extended expeditions have included destinations all over Australia - bushwalking by day, enjoying the companionship of the campfire at night.
-Great fun!
+Great fun.

 You can also go on social activities, including restaurant nights, cinema and art gallery visits, Christmas parties and various special outings.